ashleymoy/ebay-pennyloafers-app/README.md

 ## Usage

 Python 3
-This program can be used by executing the timer_email.py file in Terminal (or hosted on a web server).
+This program can be used by either executing the timer_email.py file in Terminal or on AWS Lambda by executing the lambda_handler() in send_email.py

 ** IMPORTANT! **
 Before executing, input API and email info into my_info.py.
-Also, update lines 15-17 in send_email.py with your email info.
+Also, update lines 43-44 in send_email.py with your email info.

 ## Author